emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: Variable*<br>
 *Privilege: Non-privileged User*

-Once the operator has found a vulnerability that grants them limited control, they will want to leverage it to expand their control to repeatable arbitrary remote code execution.
+Once the operator has found a vulnerability that grants them limited control, they should then expand that control until achieving repeatable arbitrary remote code execution.
 In the above example of a vulnerable web application with a file upload to webroot vulnerability, this stage could be performed by uploading a webshell.

 ### Stage 3 - Reverse Shell <a name="toc2c"></a>